CynaCons/stm32_BluTechDevice/README.md

 			if(huart->Instance == USART2){
 				//deviceUart received something.
 Check the head of the message first.
 				//Once the first byte of the message is analysed, the body will be analyzed inside the driver.
-				//The result of this analysis (confirmation, failure, data received) will be display with userUart BTDevice_deviceUartCallback(&husart2RxBuffer);
+				//The result of this analysis (confirmation, failure, data received) will be displayed with userUart BTDevice_deviceUartCallback(&husart2RxBuffer);
 			}
 			if(huart->Instance == USART6){